Gender Gaps in Political Participation

 Who is behind the project

-The research team consists of scholars from the University of Warsaw working on gender, politics, and comparative research.
+The research team consists of two scholars (PI and Post Doc) from the University of Warsaw working on gender, politics, and comparative research.

 Read more about team